VA Disability Benefits (2026): Ratings, Pay Rates, and How Claims Work

 Watch out for claim sharks

 A growing number of unaccredited companies charge veterans large upfront fees to "help" with disability claims, a practice several states have moved to ban and that federal accreditation rules already restrict.
-Only representatives accredited under 38 CFR 14.629, meaning attorneys, claims agents, and VSO representatives who meet VA's character and competence requirements, may charge any fee, and never for an original, undecided initial claim.
+Only attorneys and claims agents accredited under 38 CFR 14.629 may charge a fee, and never for an original, undecided initial claim; VSO representatives who meet VA's character and competence requirements are never permitted to charge a fee at all, under 38 CFR 14.636(b).
 The VA claim sharks spoke explains the warning signs and how to verify a representative through VA's official accreditation search before paying anyone.

 VA disability and SSDI